jessjass/threadsProject/README.md

 # Thread Synchronization with Barriers
-Find the max value of a give list of unsorted integers
+Find the max value of a given list of unsorted integers